Updates: City of Alexandria - Coronavirus

 - The City of Alexandria Department of Recreation, Parks and Cultural Affairs has outlined the plan for Phase 3 reopening.
 Learn more here.

 - Great news!
-Alexandria City Libraries will soon be reopening.
+Alexandria City Libraries opening soon.
+Library News

 - We will continue to collect healthy non-perishable food for local food pantries.
 Donations may be left in the ALIVE Bin at the Community Table.
 We will be collecting food for the Animal Welfare League for their emergency food pantry.
 Helping animals and their owners during these challenging times.